aws-ia/taskcat/README.md

 ```
 curl -s https://raw.githubusercontent.com/aws-quickstart/taskcat/master/installer/docker-install-master| sudo python -E
 ```
-> Note: (If you do not have root privileges taskcat will install in the current directory)
+> Note: (If you do not have root privileges Taskcat will install in the current directory)

 ### Installing via pip3 (for those who do not want to use the docker installer)
 > Prerequisites: Python 3.5+ and pip3